 \section{Conclusion}

 The paper discusses both theoretical and applicative aspects of using hybrid control inside a possible macroscopic multi-agents system for an optimal visiting problem.
 The results that are shown here also constitute the first step toward a general theory of mean-field games in the presence of switches in the dynamics of the problem.
 This is an issue of considerable interest for hybrid-controlled systems but also for impulsive controlled structures.
 To complete the theory, various points must be fully developed: first of all, to consider, besides sinks, the presence of sources in the continuity equation.
-Afterwards, a major point would be the introduction of a real coupling between the continuity equation and the HJ variational inequality.
-In any case, as shown in the tests Section \S\ref{s-test2}, we may suppose, due to some promising numerical evidence, the existence of such an equilibrium.
+Afterwards, a major point would be the introduction of a real coupling between the continuity equation \eqref{eq1} and the HJ variational inequalities \eqref{V} via the optimal feedback (see Figure \ref{sch} too).
+In any case, as shown in the tests Section \S\ref{s-test2}, we may suppose, due to some promising numerical evidence, the existence of an equilibrium for such a coupling.
 We postpone this study to future research.